nextflow-io/nextflow/docs/process.rst

 merge
 -------

-.. warning:: This feature has been deprecated and will be removed in 1.0 release.
+.. warning:: This feature has been deprecated and will be removed in release 1.0.

 The ``merge`` directive allow you to write a task that `gather` the results of a upstream processes.